Invariant measures concentrated on countable structures: Non-existence of invariant measures

-More generally, an element definable over a tuple is similarly problematic.
-In the full setting, the argument proceeds roughly as follows.
-Suppose $\aa, b\in \cM$ with $b \in \dcl_{\cM}(\aa) - \aa$.
-Let $p(\xx)$ be the type of $\aa$ in $\cM$.
-By invariance, the infinitely many possible assignments to $\xx$ in $p(\xx)$ are equally likely.
-Because $p$ is realized in $\cM$, one such assignment must occur, and so the probability that an arbitrary tuple of $\Naturals$ (of the appropriate length) satisfies $p(\xx)$ is positive.
-Now, the type $q(\xx y)$ of $\aa b$ in $\cM$ may have many realizations in $\cM$, but since $b\in\dcl_{\cM}(\aa)$, for any particular instantiation $\bell$ of $p(\xx)$, there can be only one realization of $q(\bell y)$.
-By invariance, the infinitely many possible assignments to $y$ in $q(\bell y)$ are equally likely, and because $b\in\dcl_{\cM}(\aa)$, these assignments are independent events.
-But one such assignment must occur, because $\cM$ realizes the type $q$, which leads to a contradiction.
+Suppose a countable $L$-structure $\cM$ admits an invariant measure.
+If there exists an element $b\in\dcl_{\cM}(\emptyset)$, then for every $n\in\Nats$ the measure assigns the same positive probability to the event that $n$ satisfies the quantifier-free type of $b$, which is not possible.
+More generally, $\cM$ having non-trivial definable closure leads to a contradiction, as we show below; a special case of this has been observed in \cite[(4.29)]{MR1066691}.

-In the next theorem we make this argument precise.
-In the proof we will need the standard model-theoretic fact that in a countable $L$-structure $\cM$, if two tuples in $\cM$ of the same length have the same $\Lwow(L)$-type, then there is an automorphism of $\cM$ taking one tuple to the other (see \cite[Theorem~3.3.5]{MR2062240}).
+In fact, an even more general result holds.
+Upon taking the special case of $G = \sym$, Theorem~\ref{KMConditions} below completes the proof of our main result by establishing that property (1) implies property (2) in Theorem~\ref{maintheorem}.
+Indeed, initially we proved only this special case.
+However, Alexander Kechris and Andrew Marks noticed that with minor modifications to our original proof, the stronger result Theorem~\ref{KMConditions} holds.
+We have included this with their permission.

-\begin{theorem} Let $L$ be an arbitrary countable language, and let $\cM$ be a countable infinite $L$-structure.
-If there is an invariant probability measure $\mu$ on $\Model$ that is concentrated on $\cM$, then $\cM$ must have trivial definable closure. \end{theorem} \begin{proof} Without loss of generality, we may assume that $\cM\in\Model$.
-Suppose, for a contradiction, that there is a tuple $\aa\in\cM$ with distinct entries, and there is an element $b\in\cM$, such that $b \in \dcl_{\cM}(\aa)-\aa$.
-Let $j+1 =|\aa|$, and define $p$ to be the $\Lwow(L)$-type of $\aa$, and $q$ to be the $\Lwow(L)$-type of $\aa b$.
+\begin{theorem} Let $L$ be a countable language, and let $\cM$ be a countable infinite $L$-structure.
+Suppose that $G \le \sym$ is the automorphism group of a structure in $\Model$ that has trivial definable closure.
+If there is a $G$-invariant probability measure $\mu$ on $\Model$ that is concentrated on the isomorphism class of $\cM$, then $\cM$ must have trivial definable closure. \end{theorem} \begin{proof} Without loss of generality, we may assume that $\cM\in\Model$.
+Suppose, for a contradiction, that there is a tuple $\aa\in\cM$ and an element $b\in\cM$ such that $b \in \dcl_{\cM}(\aa)-\aa$.
+By considering the Scott sentence of the structure obtained by expanding $\cM$ by constants for the tuple $\aa$ (see, e.g., \cite[Theorem~3.3.5]{MR2062240}), we can find a formula $p(\xx, y)\in \Lwow(L)$ such that $\cM\models p(\aa, b)$ and whenever $\cM \models p(\cc, d)$ there is an automorphism of $\cM$ taking $\aa b$ to $\cc d$ pointwise.